ViralTexts/gtr-clusters/clusters/18601120-sn85025007-SingularVegetableSkeleton.md

 <table style="width: 100%;"><tr><td style="width: 50%">

+FniMc or N.VTttni: A stoiy is told
+of an apple froo planted over the grave
+of Boger Williams to this effect : Tho
 tree had publied dowiiAarel one of its
 main loots in a sloping direction, m,.l
 iiearh straight course, toAiHrel the pre­